stanfordnlp/stanza/README.md

   url       = {http://www.aclweb.org/anthology/K18-2016}
 }
 ```
+The PyTorch implementation of the neural pipeline in this repostory is due to [Peng Qi](https://qipeng.me) and [Yuhao Zhang](https://yuhao.im), with help from [Tim Dozat](https://web.stanford.edu/~tdozat/), who is the main contributor to the [Tensorflow version](https://github.com/tdozat/Parser-v3) of the tagger and parser.

 If you use the CoreNLP server, please cite the software package and the respective modules as described [here](https://stanfordnlp.github.io/CoreNLP/#citing-stanford-corenlp-in-papers) ("Citing Stanford CoreNLP in papers").

 ## Setup